-Before Jesus was born God spoke to the Israelites through prophets.
-However, when Jesus did come there was no need for a prophet.
+Before Jesus was born, God spoke to the Israelites through prophets.
+However, when Jesus did come, there was no need for a prophet.
 Jesus was the Son of God in the flesh.
-He was God incarnate.
-As such Jesus was God’s greatest revelation of Himself.
-If you want to know what God is really like you must look to Jesus.
+He is God incarnate, and as such, Jesus was God’s greatest revelation of Himself.
+If you want to know what God is like, you must look to Jesus.

 Now I don’t pretend to have all knowledge about who God is.
 However, what I know about the Lord Jesus is that He was non-violent, forgiving, kind, and full of love and grace.
 He said he was here for the deliverance of all people.
-And those people include all the ones you may hate for whatever reason you have used to justify why you need a gun, or why your enemies need to be eliminated.
+And those people include all the ones you may hate for whatever reason you have used to justify why you need a gun or why you need to eliminate your enemies.
 All lives matter to the Lord, Jesus.

 I’m afraid Jesus doesn’t condone or bless our “right to bear arms.”
-When the Lord finally does return I hope you’re not thinking that you will have any rights to any weapons or anything else designed or meant to cause harm to another.
+When the Lord finally does return, I hope you do not think that you will have any rights to any weapons or anything else designed or meant to cause harm to another.
 I don’t believe a willingness to kill another is an indication of righteousness.
-I certainly don’t believe the church should be arming itself for physical confrontations.
+I certainly don’t think the church should be arming itself for physical confrontations.

-I am not saying that we shouldn’t have authorities armed to protect the citizens of this current society, or, a military to protect the country.
-I just don’t think everybody on the planet should be armed and taking matters into their own hands.
-You’re just gonna end up dead or in prison for killing someone.
+I am not saying that we shouldn’t have authorities armed to protect the citizens of this current society or the military from protecting the country.
+I don’t think everybody on the planet should be armed and taking matters into their own hands.
+People will get themselves killed or put in prison for killing someone.

-I believe God is a peaceful being and he wants us to be peaceful as well.
-What we really need is for Christians to begin to pray; first for yourselves, for a revelation of who God really is.
-I can tell you all day that the Bible says that God is love, but, until you have had this revelation for yourself, you don’t really know, nor will such information affect you.
-It’s part of why you want to buy a gun (take up the sword), or feel justified in taking someone’s life for whatever reason.
+I believe God is a peaceful being, and he wants us to be as well.
+We need as Christians to begin to pray, first for ourselves, for a revelation of who God is.
+I can tell you all day that the Bible says that God is love.
+However, until you have had this revelation for yourself, you don’t know, nor will such information affect you.
+It is part of why you want to buy a gun (take up the sword) or feel justified in taking someone’s life for whatever reason.

 I admit there are times that I get very frustrated, maybe even angry, and I want to lash out.
 I may even have the thought of actually killing someone.
-But deep down I don’t believe in violence.
-And I don’t believe God does either.
-I don’t care what scriptures you throw at me in an effort to prove otherwise.
-I believe God was misunderstood.
-Before Jesus came man simply didn’t have a clear understanding of who God is.
+But deep down, I don’t believe in violence.
+And I don’t think God does either.
+I don’t care what scriptures you throw at me to prove otherwise.
+I think we have misunderstood God.
+Before Jesus came, man didn’t have a clear understanding of who God is.
 And even after, we didn’t get it.
 Example: Emperor Constantine and his conquest in the name of Jesus.

-I’ve changed.
-I really have.
-When I do have violent thoughts (rare), and actually think it through all the way to the end I am horrified by it.
-I don’t want to be hurt nor can I stand the thought of hurting someone else.
-If you are capable and willing to take a life I think that’s a problem, especially if you call yourself a follower of Christ.
+I have changed.
+When I do have violent thoughts and think them through to the end, I am horrified by them.
+I don’t want to be hurt, nor can I stand the thought of hurting someone else.
+If you are capable and willing to take a life, I think that’s a problem, especially if you call yourself a follower of Christ.

 Well, I’ve said my piece.